Hydrangea Care: Essential Tips for Thriving Blooms

 Avoid overhead watering, as this can encourage fungal diseases.
 Instead, opt for drip irrigation, soaker hose or slow, deep watering to saturate the root zone.
 Underwatering can result in wilting and stunted growth, while overwatering can lead to root rot.
 So, finding the sweet spot is key to keeping your hydrangeas happy and healthy.

 Keep in mind that your watering practices will look different during the different seasons.
-Here in my New Jersey, zone 6b garden, I don’t manually water as often as I do during our long hot summers.
+Here in my New Jersey, zone 6b garden, I don’t water as often as I do during our long hot summers because my climate takes care of itself.

 Lush hydrangea blooms transitioning from green to pink, with a close-up view showing the delicate pink-tipped petals and healthy green foliage.
 Growing hydrangeas in a lush zone 6 garden.